WFSC Commissioning Template Parameters

 Number of Integrations/Exposure

 NUMBER OF INTEGRATIONS/EXPOSURE [NINTS] field specifies the number of times the integration is repeated.
-If MODULE = A or B, the value must be between 1 and 10.
-If MODULE = ALL, the value must be 1.
+Allowed values are shown in Table 1.

 REACQUISITION [REACQ] = REACQ, NOREACQ